nicolasmf/Telemal/README.md

 ## TODO

 - Add a possibility to input the bot's token and channel ID in arguments.
-- Add support for channels the bot is not in anymore.
 - Create python package.